-If disgorgement (following notification from CFB staff) was after the deadline If not disgorged following notification from CFB staff 1 The greater of \$250 or 50% of the amount of the contribution The amount of the contribution, plus the greater of: 1) \$250 or 2) 50% of the amount of the contribution
+If disgorgement (following notification from CFB staff) was after the deadline If disgorgement was after the deadline and there is an aggravating factor If not disgorged following notification from CFB staff $\mathcal{C}$ The greater of \$250 or 50% of the amount of the contribution The amount of the contribution, plus the greater of: 1) \$250 or 2) 50% of the amount of the contribution

-^{} The deadline will be indicated in the CFB's first notification regarding the contribution.
+\ The deadline will be indicated in the CFB's first notification regarding the contribution.

-No violation recommended if disgorgement is made by the first deadline provided by CFB staff (or, if an extension is granted, by the new deadline), absent evidence of willful or reckless noncompliance.
+No violation will be recommended if disgorgement is made by the first deadline provided by CFB staff (or, if an extension is granted, by the new deadline), absent evidence of willful or reckless noncompliance, except that a penalty may be recommended if the campaign was in possession of the funds for more than 120 days.

-^{ &}quot;Aggravating factors" include: failing to disgorge before the election; disgorging only after the third notice; failing to report the contribution; failing to provide requested documentation that is related to the contribution; and evidence of willful or reckless noncompliance.
+\\ &quot;Aggravating factors" include: failure to disgorge before the election; disgorging only after the third notice; failure to report the contribution; failure to provide requested documentation that is related to the contribution; and evidence of willful or reckless noncompliance.